OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ##### Couchbase Lite Databases

-[Couchbase Lite](https://github.com/couchbase/couchbase-lite-ios "Couchbase Lite") is an embedded lightweight, document-oriented (NoSQL), syncable database engine.
+[Couchbase Lite](https://github.com/couchbase/couchbase-lite-ios "Couchbase Lite") is a lightweight, embedded, document-oriented (NoSQL)  database engine that can be synced.
 It compiles natively for iOS and Mac OS.

 ##### YapDatabase

-[YapDatabase](https://github.com/yapstudios/YapDatabase "YapDatabase") is a key/value store built atop sqlite.
+[YapDatabase](https://github.com/yapstudios/YapDatabase "YapDatabase") is a key/value store built on top of SQLite.

 #### Dynamic Analysis

-A way to identify if sensitive information like credentials and keys are stored insecurely and without leveraging the native functions from iOS is to analyze the app data directory.
-It is important to trigger all app functionality before the data is analyzed, as the app might only store sensitive data when specific functionality is triggered by the user.
-A static analysis can then be performed for the data dump based on generic keywords and app specific data.
+One way to determine whether sensitive information (like credentials and keys) is stored insecurely without leveraging native iOS functions is to analyze the app's data directory.
+Triggering all app functionality before the data is analyzed is important because the app may store sensitive data only after specific functionality has been triggered.
+You can then perform static analysis for the data dump according to generic keywords and app-specific data.

-The following steps can be used on a jailbroken device to identify how the application stores data locally on the iOS device.
+The following steps can be used to determine how the application stores data locally on a jailbroken iOS device:

-1. Proceed to trigger functionality that stores potential sensitive data.
+1. Trigger the functionality that stores potentially sensitive data.
-2. Connect to the iOS device and browse to the following directory (this is applicable to iOS version 8.0 and higher): `/var/mobile/Containers/Data/Application/$APP_ID/`
+2. Connect to the iOS device and navigate to the following directory (this applies to iOS versions 8.0 and above): `/var/mobile/Containers/Data/Application/$APP_ID/`
-3. Perform a grep command of the data that you have stored, such as: `grep -iRn "USERID"`.
+3. Execute grep with the data that you've stored, for example: `grep -iRn "USERID"`.
-4. If the sensitive data is being stored in plaintext, it fails this test.
+4. If the sensitive data is stored in plaintext, the app fails this test.

-It is also possible to analyze the app data directory on a non-jailbroken iOS device using third party applications such as [iMazing](https://imazing.com "iMazing").
+You can analyze the app's data directory on a non-jailbroken iOS device by using third-party applications, such as [iMazing](https://imazing.com "iMazing").

-1. Proceed to trigger functionality that stores potential sensitive data.
+1. Trigger the functionality that stores potentially sensitive data.
-2. Connect the iOS device to your workstation and launch the iMazing application.
+2. Connect the iOS device to your workstation and launch iMazing.
-3. Select "Apps" and right-click on the desired iOS application, select "Extract App".
+3. Select "Apps," right-click the desired iOS application, and select "Extract App."
-4. Browse to the output directory and locate the $APP_NAME.imazingapp.
-Rename it to $APP_NAME.zip.
+4. Navigate to the output directory and locate $APP_NAME.imazing.
+Rename it `$APP_NAME.zip`.
-5. Unpack the renamed .zip file and the application data can now be analyzed.
+5. Unpack the zip file.
+You can then analyze the application data.

-> Note that tools like iMazing are not copying data from the device directly but trying to extract data from the backup they create.
-Therefore it is not possible to get all data from the app stored on the iOS device, as not all folders are included in a backup.
-Ideally you should use a jailbroken device or repackage the app with Frida and use a tool like objection to get access to all data and files created.
+> Note that tools like iMazing don't copy data directly from the device.
+They try to extract data from the backups they create.
+Therefore, getting all the app data that's stored on the iOS device is impossible: not all folders are included in backups.
+Use a jailbroken device or repackage the app with Frida and use a tool like objection to access all the data and files.

-If you added the Frida library to the app and repackaged it as described in "Dynamic Analysis on Non-Jailbroken Devices" in "Basic Security Testing", you can use [objection](https://github.com/sensepost/objection "objection") to directly transfer data from the app data directory or [read data directly in objection](https://github.com/sensepost/objection/wiki/Using-objection#getting-started-ios-edition "Getting started iOS edition").
+If you added the Frida library to the app and repackaged it as described in "Dynamic Analysis on Non-Jailbroken Devices" (from the "Basic Security Testing" chapter), you can use [objection](https://github.com/sensepost/objection "objection") to transfer files directly from the app's data directory or [read files in objection](https://github.com/sensepost/objection/wiki/Using-objection#getting-started-ios-edition "Getting started iOS edition").

 Important file system locations are:

-- AppName.app
+- `AppName.app`
-  - The app’s bundle, contains the app and all of its resources
+  - This app's bundle contains the app and all its resources.
-  - Visible to users but users cannot write to this directory
+  - This directory is visible to users, but users can't write to it.
-  - Content in this directory is not backed up
+  - Content in this directory is not backed up.
 - Documents/
-  - Use this directory to store user-generated content
+  - Use this directory to store user-generated content.
-  - Visible to users and users can write to this directory
+  - Visible to users and users can write to it.
-  - Content in this directory is being backed up
+  - Content in this directory is backed up.
-  - App can disable paths by setting `NSURLIsExcludedFromBackupKey`
+  - The app can disable paths by setting `NSURLIsExcludedFromBackupKey`.
 - Library/
-  - This is the top-level directory for any files that are not user data files
+  - This is the top-level directory for all files that aren't user data files.
-  - iOS apps commonly use the `Application Support` and `Caches` subdirectories, but you can create custom subdirectories
+  - iOS apps usually use the `Application Support` and `Caches` subdirectories, but you can create custom subdirectories.
 - Library/Caches/
-  - Semi-persistent cached files
+  - Contains semi-persistent cached files.
-  - Not visible to users and users cannot write to this directory
+  - Invisible to users and users can't write to it.
-  - Content in this directory is not backed up
+  - Content in this directory is not backed up.
-  - OS may delete the files automatically when app is not running (e.g. storage space running low)
+  - The OS may delete this directory's files automatically when the app is not running and storage space is running low.
 - Library/Application Support/
-  - Persistent files necessary to run the app
+  - Contains persistent files necessary for running the app.
-  - Not visible to users and users cannot write to this directory
+  - Invisible to users and users can't write to it.
-  - Content in this directory is being backed up
+  - Content in this directory is backed up.
-  - App can disable paths by setting `NSURLIsExcludedFromBackupKey`
+  - The app can disable paths by setting `NSURLIsExcludedFromBackupKey`
 - Library/Preferences/
-  - Used for storing properties, objects that can persist even after an application restart.
+  - Used for storing properties, objects that can persist even after an application is restarted.
-  - Information is saved unencrypted inside the application sandbox in a plist file with the name [BUNDLE_ID].plist.
+  - Information is saved, unencrypted, inside the application sandbox in a plist file called [BUNDLE_ID].plist.
-  - All the key/value pairs stored using NSUserDefaults can be found in this file.
+  - All the key/value pairs stored using `NSUserDefaults` can be found in this file.
 - tmp/
-  - Use this directory to write temporary files that do not need to persist between launches of your app
+  - Use this directory to write temporary files that need not persist between app launches.
-  - Non-persistent cached files
+  - Contains non-persistent cached files.
-  - Not visible to the user
+  - Invisible to users.
-  - Content in this directory is not backed up
+  - Content in this directory is not backed up.
-  - OS may delete the files automatically when app is not running (e.g. storage space running low).
+  - The OS may delete this directory's files automatically when the app is not running and storage space is running low.

-If necessary during dynamic analysis, the contents of the Keychain can be dumped.
-On a jailbroken device [keychain dumper](https://github.com/ptoomey3/Keychain-Dumper/ "Keychain Dumper") can be used as described in the chapter "Basic Security Testing on iOS".
+The Keychain contents can be dumped during dynamic analysis.
+On a jailbroken device, you can use [keychain dumper](https://github.com/ptoomey3/Keychain-Dumper/ "Keychain Dumper") as described in the chapter "Basic Security Testing on iOS."

-The keychain file is located at:
+The path to the keychain file is
 ```
 /private/var/Keychains/keychain-2.db
 ```

-On a non-jailbroken device objection can be used to [dump the Keychain items](https://github.com/sensepost/objection/wiki/Notes-About-The-Keychain-Dumper "Notes About The Keychain Dumper") created and stored by the app.
+On a non-jailbroken device, you can use objection to [dump the Keychain items](https://github.com/sensepost/objection/wiki/Notes-About-The-Keychain-Dumper "Notes About The Keychain Dumper") created and stored by the app.

-##### Dynamic Analysis with needle
+##### Dynamic Analysis with Needle

-On a jailbroken device the iOS security assessment framework Needle can be used to find vulnerabilities in the way in which the application stores data.
+On a jailbroken device, you can use the iOS security assessment framework Needle to find vulnerabilities caused by the application's data storage mechanism.

 **Reading the Keychain**

-To read the Keychain using Needle, the following command should be used:
+To use Needle to read the Keychain, execute the following command:

 ```
 [needle] > use storage/data/keychain_dump